minoobeyzavi/Transpara/Druid-Interface.md

 ```
 bin/init
 ```
-Note: The above command is required everytime before starting a Druid service when no other Druid services are running but after the first time, the log directory inside druid-0.10.0 directory should be removed before running this command.
+[//]: # (Note: The above command is required everytime before starting a Druid service when no other Druid services are running but after the first time, the log directory inside druid-0.10.0 directory should be removed before running this command.)

 #### Start Druid